 Are there lots of mosquitoes?
 Often.
 Mosquitoes are active most of the year.
 Bring bug repellent or purchase it at the visitor center.

-Did hurricanes Katrina and Rita affect the preserve?
+Did hurricanes Katrina and Rita affect the Barataria Preserve?
 Yes.
-Click here to read about what happened during the storms and how the preserve has recovered.
+Hurricanes and tropical storms often affect the preserve; follow the link to find out what happened during major storms and how storms have changed the preserve.